cinemascience/cinema/README.md

 situ analysis to save detailed data about phenomena that a scientists knows about in advance.
 With Cinema, we have developed a novel framework for a third option – a highly interactive, compact and scalable way to explore data.

+# Cinema Toolkit repositories are a subset of github/cinemascience group

+Many Cinema-related repositories can be found on the [github cinema group](https://github.com/cinemascience), however, those repositories are not automatically considered to be part of the official supported Cinema releases.
+Supported Cinema repositories are included here, in the Cinema toolkit.

 # Update to Cinema 2.0